 For those with a more laid-back approach to garden irrigation, in-line drip emitters are a fast and easy way to distribute H2O.
 These hoses are smaller in diameter than the main hose but may come in various lengths.
 Emitters are built into tubing throughout its length, allowing gardeners to weave the hose in between plants and provide water without putting a bunch of emitters in the main hose.
 This is a low-maintenance and leak-reducing irrigation method.

 In-line drip emitter hose watering rates differ from point-source models, as they aren’t determined by GPH ratings.
-Generally speaking, in-line hoses come in 1/4-inch and 1/2-inch diameters, with spacing set between 6 and 12 inches.
-Check the manufacturer’s information to determine what you need for your particular gardening needs.
+Generally speaking, in-line hoses come in ¼-inch and ½-inch diameters, with spacing set between 6 and 12 inches.
+Check the manufacturer’s information to determine what you require for your particular gardening needs.

 A potentially useful addition to your drip irrigation system, basin bubblers are small, low-pressure sprinkler-style nozzles staked into the ground and connected to the drip system’s main hose.
 They spray water in a 360-degree pattern, hitting all the plants around them.
 They’re extremely helpful in a cluster of flowers and plants as they reduce the need for individual nozzles.